 - Attend the Graduate Medical Education Committee meeting

 - Attend the fellow performance written assessment (knowledge, skills and overall performance) by faculty (Fellowship Council Assessment Tool).

 - Attend bariatric support meeting and information session.

 - Submit at least one abstract and present it at regional or national meeting; complete at least one clinical and/or research manuscript and submit it for publication.

-- Written evaluation of the faculty by the fellow at the end of fellowship
+- Perform the written evaluation of the faculty by fellow at the end of fellowship

-- Written evaluation of the fellow by the faculty at the end of fellowship
+- Participate in the written evaluation of the fellow by faculty at the end of fellowship